Tibet Travel FAQ

 6. What documents do I need to travel to Tibet?

 There are various kinds of travel documents required to travel in Tibet.
 You will need a TTB (Tibet Tourism Bureau) permit for a few days in Lhasa or somewhere near Lhasa.
-However, if you want to travel beyond Lhasa city, you will require a PSB and ATP permit.
+However, if you want to travel beyond Lhasa City, you will require a PSB and ATP permit.
 My Everest Trip will take care of all the permit hassles when you book your tour with us.

 7. If I Travel via Nepal to Tibet, are there any special requirements for a Chinese visa?